Sir William Robertson, 1st Baronet: Boer War and War Office

 Robertson was promoted to brevet colonel on 29 November 1903.
-Having been one of the oldest lieutenants in the army, he was now one of the youngest colonels, heading a staff of nine officers (divided into Imperial, Foreign and Special sections).
-In the later words of a contemporary, Robertson "became rated as a superman, and only key appointments were considered good enough for him."
+Having been one of the oldest lieutenants in the army, he was now one of the youngest colonels, heading a staff of nine officers.
+In the later words of a contemporary, Robertson "became rated as a superman, and only key appointments were considered good enough for him".

 Robertson was made Assistant Director of Military Operations under James Grierson and appointed a Companion of the Order of the Bath (CB) on 30 June 1905.
-In spring 1905, during the First Moroccan Crisis, Grierson and Robertson conducted a war game based on a German march through Belgium, Robertson commanding the German forces.
-They were persuaded that early and strong British intervention – it was assumed that British forces would land at Antwerp – was necessary to slow the German advance and avoid French defeat.
-In 1906 they toured the Charleroi-to-Namur area with the French liaison officer Victor Huguet.
+In spring 1905, during the First Moroccan Crisis, Grierson and Robertson conducted a war game based on a German march through Belgium.
+They were persuaded that early and strong British intervention was necessary to slow the German advance and avoid French defeat.
+In 1906 they toured the Charleroi-to-Namur area.
 In 1906 Robertson also toured the Balkans, where he was impressed by the size of the mountains, a factor which was later to influence his scepticism about the Salonika front during the First World War.

-When that job expired in January 1907, Robertson, without a post, was placed on so-called half-pay.
-In fact, his salary dropped from £800 to £300, causing him severe financial difficulty; he earned money by translating German and Austro-Hungarian military manuals into English, again assisted by his wife.
-He became Assistant Quartermaster-General at Headquarters Aldershot Command on 21 May 1907 and then brigadier general (equivalent to the modern rank of brigadier) on the General Staff at Headquarters Aldershot Command on 29 November 1907.
+When that job expired in January 1907, Robertson, without a post, was placed on half-pay: his salary dropped from £800 to £300, causing him severe financial difficulty.
+He earned money by translating German and Austro-Hungarian military manuals into English, again assisted by his wife.
+He became Assistant Quartermaster-General at Headquarters Aldershot Command on 21 May 1907 and then was promoted to temporary brigadier general and served as a brigadier general, general staff (BGGS) at Headquarters Aldershot Command on 29 November 1907, taking over from Brigadier General Archibald Murray, whom he would later succeed as CIGS.
 He had hoped for command of a brigade.
-In 1909 he reconnoitred the likely route of a German invasion – Belgium, the Meuse and Luxembourg – with Smith-Dorrien and Rawlinson.
+In 1909 he reconnoitred the likely route of a German invasion – Belgium, the Meuse and Luxembourg – with Horace Smith-Dorrien and Henry Rawlinson.